lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

 Boundary conditions
 ^^^^^^^^^^^^^^^^^^^

 Next we need to set boundary conditions.
-Our "rock" sample is 1196 and 1494 :math:`\mu`m and we will apply a constant pressure drop of 1 Pa.
-We will further use openFOAM's **simpleFoam** solver, which resolves incomprossible steady-state flow.
+Our "rock" sample is 1196 and 1494 :math:`\mu m` and we will apply a constant pressure drop of 1 Pa.
+We will further use openFOAM's **simpleFoam** solver, which resolves incompressible steady-state flow.
 One important thing to remember is that openFOAM uses the *kinematic* pressure in incompressible simulations, which is the pressure divided by density.
 If we assume that water with a density of :math:`1000kg/m^3` is flowing through our smaple, we will need to set a constant pressure value of :math:`P_{left}=0.001 m^2/s^2`.
-The pressure on the righ-hand side will be set to zero.
+The pressure on the right-hand side will be set to zero.

 Open the file p inside the 0 directory from your local left-hand shell.